XessX/Tagless_Haskell_Interpreter/README.md

 # Tagless_Haskell_Interpreter
-A tagless haskell interpreter built for 761-Generative Programming course by me @XessX
+A tagless haskell interpreter built for 761-Generative Programming course(Jacques Carette) by me @XessX

 An interpreters for a language with the following features: